Cristhan11/Parental_Wifi/docs/DOMAIN_BLOCKING_TESTING_GUIDE.md

 - Try `http://api.facebook.com` → Should be blocked
 - Try `http://graph.facebook.com` → Should be blocked
 - Try Facebook mobile app:
-  - Videos should not play
+  - Most videos should not play (new content blocked)
+  - Most functions should not work
-  - Search function should show "Page not found"
+  - Search function should show "Page not found" or fail
-  - Comments should show "Page not found"
+  - Comments should show "Page not found" or fail
   - App should be effectively non-functional
+  - **Note:** Some previously cached videos/photos may still load due to device cache - this is expected behavior

+**Important Notes:**
+- **Cached Content:** Some cached videos and photos may still display because they are stored locally on the device.
+This is expected and acceptable - DNS blocking prevents new network requests but cannot remove cached files.
+- **App Functionality:** While cached content may display, the app's core functionality (API calls, new content loading, search, comments) should be effectively blocked.
-**Note:** If the app still works after blocking, it may be using cached DNS entries.
+- **If the app still works after blocking:** It may be using cached DNS entries.
 Clear the app cache and reconnect to Wi-Fi to force fresh DNS queries.

 ### Step 5: Verify DNS Resolution on Pi